wp-plugins/code-snippets/readme.txt

 == Changelog ==

 = 1.3.2 =
-* Fixed a bug with bersion 1.3.1
+* Fixed a bug with version 1.3.1

 = 1.3.1 =
 * Changed plugin website URI